Major facelift to light up Sharjah Cricket Stadium

 The groundsmen have also worked very hard to maintain the outfield and the centre pitch has been re-laid.
 Today the stadium boasts eight playing pitches and six of these are within the broadcast range.

-The face-lift has occurred right in time for the third season of the very popular CBFS T20 tournament which started this week with the final scheduled for 2nd November 2023.
-This will be closely followed by the equally exciting S-10 tournament with its final taking place on 28th Nov 2023.
+The face-lift has occurred right in time for the third season of the very popular CBFS T20 tournament which started this week with the final scheduled for November 2.

+This will be closely followed by the equally exciting S-10 tournament with its final taking place on November 28.